PaulHax/spin-controls/Readme.md

 # SpinControls for Three.JS

-Trackball style control for THREE.Objects and Cameras.
+Trackball style control for three.js Objects and Cameras.
 Featuring pointer to trackball accuracy and unlimited rotation.

 ## Demo